Cross-Layer Vision Smoothing: Enhancing Visual Understanding via Sustained Focus on Key Objects in Large Vision-Language Models: Introduction

 Large Vision-Language Models (LVLMs)~\cite{llava, qwen25-vl} acquire the capability to comprehend visual information through training on large-scale multimodal data and exhibit strong performance across a wide range of visual understanding tasks~\cite{POPE, AMBER, MME}.
 Despite these successes, LVLMs still suffer from issues such as hallucinations~\cite{VCD}, which limit their real-world applications.

 Recent studies~\cite{ViCrop, AdaptVis} have revealed a strong correlation between the visual understanding capability of LVLMs and their visual attention.
 Visual attention is learned through end-to-end training without direct supervision.
 While this approach simplifies LVLM training, it also makes it difficult to avoid biases in visual attention~\cite{PAI, VAR, DAC}, such as position bias~\cite{DAC, IMCCD}, visual attention sink~\cite{opera, VAR}, and uncoordinated attention heads~\cite{VHD, AD-HH}.
-Consequently, a series of recent works have sought to enhance the visual understanding capabilities of LVLMs by improving visual attention. \citet{PAI, IBD, VAF} propose directly increasing the attention weights on visual tokens. \citet{AD-HH, VHD} analyze the effect of the multi-head attention mechanism on visual understanding and remove attention heads that negatively impact performance. \citet{VAR, TARAC, AdaptVis} adjust the visual attention distribution to achieve finer control over the model's visual understanding process.
+Consequently, a series of recent works have sought to enhance the visual understanding capabilities of LVLMs by improving visual attention.
+Some works~\cite{PAI, IBD, VAF} propose directly increasing the attention weights on visual tokens. other works~\cite{AD-HH, VHD} analyze the effect of the multi-head attention mechanism on visual understanding and remove attention heads that negatively impact performance.
+Further, several methods~\cite{VAR, TARAC, AdaptVis} adjust the visual attention distribution to achieve finer control over the model’s visual understanding process.
 These successes confirm the crucial role of visual attention in the visual understanding of LVLMs.

 While previous studies have demonstrated effectiveness in improving the visual attention of LVLMs, they primarily focus on enhancing attention within individual layers without considering the cross-layer evolution of visual attention.
 We observe that visual attention can change dramatically between consecutive layers.
-For example, in Figure~\ref{fig:vis_attn}, when asked ``Is the woman wearing a black shirt?'', the model attends to the ``woman'' and ``shirt'' (\emph{i.e.}, key objects) at layer 14 but ceases to focus on them afterward.
+For example, in \cref{fig:vis_attn}, when asked ``Is the woman wearing a black shirt?'', the model attends to the ``woman'' and ``shir'' (\emph{i.e.}, key objects) at layer 14 but ceases to focus on them afterward.
 Although the model accurately locates key objects, its attention to these objects is very brief.
 This phenomenon, commonly observed across different LVLMs and images, is referred to as \emph{advantageous attention decay}.
 We hypothesize that such brief attention is insufficient for effective visual information fusion in LVLMs.
-Therefore, sustaining an appropriate focus on key objects is beneficial to enhance the model's visual capabilities.
+Therefore, sustaining an appropriate focus on key objects is beneficial to enhance the model’s visual capabilities.